Kyle-Markwardt/Kyle-Markwardt.gihub.io/README.md

 - Authored system integration and behavioral requirements in support of Aurora’s industry-leading Safety Case
 - Led the creation and maintenance of the Aurora Driver full onboard software architecture
 - Collaboarted with SWEs to author the Interface Control Documents for Mapping, Perception, Controls, Sensors and Remote Assist subsystems

-**AV Subsystem Test Engineer, Aurora Innovation (_January 2021 - May 2022_)**
-- Generated test standards and procedures for evaluating quality and safety of motion planner outputs in preparation for driverless semi operation
-- Advised on creation of subsystem requirements for Motion Planning subsystem of Auora Driver

 **AV Subsystem Test Engineer, Uber Advanced Technology Group (_October 2019 - January 2021_)**
 - Devised, conducted and reported Motion Planning subsystem testing for autonomous passenger vehicles